IWCA Research Alliance

 The IWCA Research Alliance is a network of researchers and partners focused on collecting credible data on topics of critical importance to advance IWCA's mission and the sustainability of the global coffee industry.
 Research Alliance Committee members are typically based in producing countries and include several IWCA Chapter leaders.

 Topics selected by the Research Alliance are not otherwise pursued, supported, or funded.
-For example, the Research Alliance is currently pursuing a three phase project to identify the number of women working in coffee and their unique roles, what some call the "gender data gap".
+For example, the Research Alliance is currently pursuing a project to identify the number of women working in coffee and their unique roles, what some call the "gender data gap".
 This data is critical to identify the most effective courses of action for programs, policies, and other interventions to secure the future and sustainability of the coffee industry.
 For more information, or to support this effort, please contact Ruth Ann Church, IWCA Research & Impact Assessment Chair.

 Recent Women In Coffee Data PreSENTATIONS